gaurav-chaurasia/blog/_posts/2023-01-21-Chamber_of_Secrets.markdown

-I already have a lot of topics that I might be writing about in the near future or studying or just exploring for fun; some are related to my hobbies which are from learning about the cosmos to exploring new techs like how to use Nginx for reverse proxy or how Casandra makes distributed databases a child's play, or how entire concept of cloud works which is kinda my thing right now and of course, this chamber of secrete wouldn't be a chamber of secrets if I don't mention any of my cringe activity 😂(just a heads up, this might include about my first crush to my first drink ... the list goes on 😭), not to mention my professional life.
+I already have a lot of topics that I might be writing about in the near future or studying or just exploring for fun; some are related to my hobbies which are from learning about the cosmos to exploring new techs like how to use Nginx for reverse proxy or how Casandra makes distributed databases a child's play, or how entire concept of cloud works which is kinda my thing right now as I have been primarily working/exploring this domain and of course, this chamber of secrete wouldn't be a chamber of secrets if I don't mention any of my cringe activity 😂(just a heads up, this might include about my first crush to my first drink ... the list goes on)